 The Apostle Paul, a profound contributor to the New Testament, is an excellent example of this.
 This disciple, who remained single, is responsible for sharing truth that has affected the justification, redemption, and reconciliation of millions.
 His influence on Christian thinking has impacted the body of Christ throughout generations.

 Few would dispute the impact this unmarried follower of Jesus made upon the world.
-In his own words, here’s what Paul says about the subject of singleness and marriage:
+Here’s what Paul says about the subject of singleness and marriage:

 “If you do not marry, it is good.
 I wish everyone could get along without marrying, just as I do.
 But we are not all the same.
 God gives some the gift of a husband or wife, and others he gives the gift of being able to stay happily unmarried” (1 Cor.
 7:1-8, TLB).